Introducing Browser Sandbox - Give your agents a secure, fully managed browser environment Read more →

 When to choose Brave over Tavily

-Choose Brave for privacy-centric applications.
-If you’re building tools for sensitive industries, handling confidential research, or serving privacy-conscious users, Brave’s architecture and certifications matter.
+Consider Brave for privacy-centric applications.
+If you're building tools for sensitive industries, handling confidential research, or serving privacy-conscious users, Brave's architecture and certifications may be relevant.

 5. LLMLayer: All-in-one web infrastructure for AI